 My opponent played a Harlequin troupe, though she had to use some Dark Angel proxies as she hadn’t brought her Eldar models.
 That was all fine and good with me.
 I’d not had a chance to play Kill Team yet, or really even look at the rules for it, so I was mainly interested in just getting my feet wet.
 I’m all for the heuristic gaming approach!

 For myself, I decided to take my long neglected Crimson Fist models.
 They’ve been languishing for years, and may never make it to the proper size of a real army.
 But Kill Team presented an opportunity to get them on the table.
 So after determining who would go first and table, sides, we deployed and started playing.
 It’s hard to make out in the pics, but I arranged my Marines in a staggered echelon – kind of a refused flank.
-I thought it might allow me to do some baiting and bring my opponents models into some lanes of focused fire.
+I thought it might allow me to do some baiting and bring my opponents models into some lanes of focused fire, as I really love to play video games which is a big industry now, if you want to learn more about the igaming industry, you can also go online to find some really good information about this.

 One of the fun things about the table that day was that the terrain was all Christmas-related.
 Indeed, there were fully decorated Christmas trees on the table.
 So the game was less grim-dark and more jolly-dark.
 Anyway, in the first turn, my opponent mainly just surged her forces forward as she was angling to get in close combat.
 My turn was spent targeting the closest couple of Harlies, amd I was able to bring them down.
 In the next turn, my opponent tried to hug some terrain with a few of her models, but there was little she could do.
 Her shooting did bring down a Marine.